-A lot of our clients—both for Design in a Day™ and our custom, strategic process—are shocked that we typically start by recommending a small-scale website.
-Design in a Day™, in fact, is usually only a five page website, and we encourage our custom clients to think about keeping their page count low, usually at 10 pages and under.
+A lot of our website design clients are shocked that we typically recommend a small-scale website.
+Design in a Day™, in fact, is usually only a five page website, and we encourage our clients to think about keeping their page count low, usually at 10 pages and under.

 So, how big of website do you really need?

-As I mentioned, for Design in a Day™ (which is a Squarespace-only, efficient process), the sites are usually limited to five pages.
+As I mentioned, for Design in a Day™, the sites are usually limited to five pages.
 Why?
-Because that solution is geared toward new businesses and entrepreneurs who are just starting to pull together a cohesive marketing plan.
+Because that solution is geared toward entrepreneurs who are just starting to pull together a cohesive marketing plan.

 Keeping a site at five pages or fewer equals a streamlined enough website that as you get a feel for your clients and customers, you can adapt and adjust.